- 1/2 cup corn starch

 - Pack mixture into the molds tightly.

-- Press molds together if using dome molds, if not press firmly into silicone mold.
+- Press molds together if using dome molds, if not press firmly into the silicone mold.

 - Let dry.